Skip to Content

 cute kitten playing with colourful toy

 Playtime is also going to be more important to emphasize.
 Make sure you offer enough high-energy play with your cat, also to burn off that extra energy.
-Be sure to reward appropriate play, though, or you may find your cat attacking you playfully at unexpected times.
+Be sure to reward appropriate play, though, or your cat may attack you playfully at unexpected times.

 4. Maintain a Strong Routine